Patrick Gower: Journalism career

 In 2018, after five years as Newshub's political editor, he shifted roles to become its national correspondent.
+He maintained this role until Newshub’s closure in 2024.

+On 20 August 2024, Stuff announced the hiring of Gower for its news operations.

+In mid 2024, Radio New Zealand hired Gower as an occasional host.
+Gower hosted the King's Birthday programming and filled in for Kathryn Ryan on RNZ National's "Nine to Noon" programme.
+Gower also co-hosted the summer edition of RNZ National's "Morning Report" for two weeks in January 2025.

 Viral skit

-In December 2014, a clip of Gower swearing on what appeared to be live television went viral.
-In the video, a library-goer stands up and says, "This is a fucking library!", to which Gower replies, "This is the fuckin' news."
-A remix of the video later went viral.
-The incident was part of a law school revue skit.
+On 18 August 2014, Gower appeared in a skit by the University of Auckland Law School’s comedy revue, presenting a live report for 3 News in the campus’s library.
+In the skit, a library-goer stands up and says, "This is a fucking library!", to which Gower replies, "This is the fuckin' news."
+A remix of the video posted in December later went viral.
+He recreated the video in the same location as part of the announcement of his hiring by Stuff ten years later, with the profanity bleeped out.

 Cannabis documentary

-In 2019, Gower featured in a two part documentary series Patrick Gower: On Weed where he explored issues related to medicinal and recreational cannabis in advance of the 2020 New Zealand cannabis referendum.
+In 2019, Gower featured in a two part documentary series Patrick Gower: On Weed where he explored issues related to medicinal and recreational cannabis before the 2020 New Zealand cannabis referendum.
 The documentary, produced by Three and funded by NZ on Air, was filmed in New Zealand and the United States.
 A final third episode was released in September 2020, in advance of the referendum which had been delayed due to the COVID-19 pandemic.

 They Are Us script

 In July 2021, Gower broke the story on a leaked draft script of the controversial They Are Us movie, which was based on the Christchurch mosque shootings.
-The proposed script was criticised by members of the New Zealand Muslim community as well as several politicians including National Party leader Simon Bridges, ACT Party David Seymour, and former Deputy Prime Minister Winston Peters for its depiction of graphic violence, exploitation of the tragedy for commercial gain, and historical inaccuracies of the events relating to the mosque shootings.
+The proposed script was criticised by members of the New Zealand Muslim community as well as several politicians including National Party leader Simon Bridges, ACT Party David Seymour, and Deputy Prime Minister Winston Peters for its depiction of graphic violence, exploitation of the tragedy for commercial gain, and historical inaccuracies of the events relating to the mosque shootings.
 Gower was emotionally affected by the script and called upon the film's director and writer Andrew Niccol to withdraw from the film production.

+Later in the year, Gower presented a ThreeNow documentary on the shootings, Patrick Gower on Hate, which centred on the victims' viewpoints.